-You can never predict the course of your delivery which makes it an exciting yet sometimes scary event.
-It is unpredictable how your body will react to contractions and labour.
-To maintain in control of your delivery it is important to be aware of the options available to lighten your pain.
+You never know in advance how your labor will go and that makes it exciting.
+You don’t know how your body will react to the contractions.
+To stay in control of your labor, it is important to be well informed about the possible options to relieve the pain.

 Massage